wilfison/AppsInstall/README.md

 # AppsInstall
-## Shell Script file for install some softwares in Ubuntu
+## Shell Script file for install some softwares in Ubuntu, Debian and Based

 This Shell Script you can install: